Cherylwwwww/GenAIGame/README.md

 ## 🎮 How to Play

 ### What You'll See:
-- Wally game interface with training images on the left
+- WALLY! isHERE! game interface with training images on the left
 - Test images on the right (initially blurred)
 - Confidence meter showing AI learning progress
 - Instructions to draw bounding boxes around Wally